 The fortified site had been established near to where Welsh forces had gained a victory over the English forces of King Henry II at the Battle of Ewloe in 1157.

 The tower contained a single apartment above a storage chamber, which was accessed only through a trapdoor.
 The outer walls rose higher than the two storeys to protect the roof from burning projectiles.
-On the parapet the slots for a hoarding are still discernable.
+On the parapet, the slots for hoarding are still discernable.

 In 1257 he launched an invasion of the area and by 1263 he had taken the districts known as Cedewain and Ceri.
 This resulted in King Henry III of England recognising Llywelyn as Prince of Wales under the terms of the Treaty of Montgomery of 19 September 1267.
-In order to consolidate his newly conquered lands Llywelyn ap Gruffydd constructed the Dolforwyn Castle between 1273 and 1277.
+To consolidate his newly conquered lands, Llywelyn ap Gruffydd constructed the Dolforwyn Castle between 1273 and 1277.

-A rectangular platform was hewn from the rock which measured some 240 feet by 90 feet, the initial castle consisted of a rectangular keep at the south west end of the platform and a circular tower at the opposing side.
-The two structures were connected by ramparts to form a rectangular shaped enclosure with a D-shaped tower on the northern wall.
+A rectangular platform was hewn from the rock which measured some 240 feet by 90 feet, the initial castle consisted of a rectangular keep at the southwest end of the platform and a circular tower at the opposing side.
+The two structures were connected by ramparts to form a rectangular-shaped enclosure with a D-shaped tower on the northern wall.
 The enclosed area was divided into two wards by a ditch.
 A two-storey structure was built against the north wall.
-The main gateway into the castle was in the west wall.
+The main gateway into the castle was on the west wall.
 A smaller entrance was sited in the south wall.